braegg/ops-reading-notes/reading6.md

+### Brandons Ops Reading Notes
+## Ops Readings
+# Reading #1

-What makes the Linksys WRT54GL famous?
+1. What makes the Linksys WRT54GL famous?

+    It has obtained a cult like following over it's history due to flexibility in use, price point and community backing.

-Given it’s age, why do people continue to buy the Linksys WRT54GL?
+2. Given it’s age, why do people continue to buy the Linksys WRT54GL?

+    It's over decade long proven reliability, name recognition and open source firmware support that's otherwise only found in more expensive modern Linksys routers.

-What does the “WRT54GL” stand for in the name?
+3. What does the “WRT54GL” stand for in the name?

+    WRT - Wireless Router, 54 - 54Mbps, G - 802.11g

-What did Linksys sell before routers?
+4. What did Linksys sell before routers?

     Switches and LAN Cards

-When did Linksys preview their first consumer router?
+5. When did Linksys preview their first consumer router?

     1999

-Who suggested to name it a “router”?
+6. Who suggested to name it a “router”?

     Bill Gates

-What happened when Cisco replaced the Linux-based firmware with the VxWorks platform?
+7. What happened when Cisco replaced the Linux-based firmware with the VxWorks platform?

     There was a public outcry because VxWorks wasn't open source like the previous firmware.

-Why doesn’t the WRT54GL model need to be modified to abide by the new FCC rules?
+8. Why doesn’t the WRT54GL model need to be modified to abide by the new FCC rules?

-Because it uses the 2.4mghz spectrum and new FCC rules applies to 5mgz
+    Because it uses the 2.4GHz spectrum and new FCC rules apply to 5GHz

-Does the WRT54GL model still get updates from Linksys?
+9. Does the WRT54GL model still get updates from Linksys?

     Yes